MicrosoftDocs/sql-docs/docs/powershell/download-sql-server-ps-module.md

 ## Using pre-release versions of the SqlServer module

 Pre-release (or "preview") versions of the SqlServer module may be available on the PowerShell Gallery.

+> [!IMPORTANT]
-They may be discovered and installed by using the updated *Find-Module* and *Install-Module* cmdlets that are part of the [PowerShellGet](https://www.powershellgallery.com/packages/PowerShellGet) module by passing the *-AllowPrerelease* switch.
+> These versions may be discovered and installed by using the updated *Find-Module* and *Install-Module* cmdlets that are part of the [PowerShellGet](https://www.powershellgallery.com/packages/PowerShellGet) module by passing the *-AllowPrerelease* switch.
+To use these cmdlets, install the PowerShellGet module and then open a new session.

 ### To discover pre-release versions of the SqlServer module